-Read our annual Hawaii jellyfish stings update to stay current on where and when these could be a problem on your Hawaii vacation.
+Don’t run into these.
+Instead, read our Hawaii jellyfish stings update for 2021 that includes all dates to stay current on where and when these could be a problem on your Hawaii vacation.

 Tips: Check the full moon calendar when planning your vacation and add 8 days.
-In 2017 the next warning dates start May 18, June 17 and July 16.
-This gives you the approximate date jellyfish arrive on the Hawaiian Islands’ south facing beaches only.
+This gives you a good approximation of when jellyfish arrive on the Hawaiian Islands’ south-facing beaches only.
 Expect them to be a problem for 3 days.
-The seriousness of the invasions varies from month to month.
+The seriousness of the invasions varies from month to month and is not predictable.’

-While mosquitoes can be dangerous and transmit diseases like Zika and West Nile virus, malaria and dengue fever, we have not had any of these problems of recent here in Hawaii.
+Oh yeah, we have mosquitos in Hawaii!
+While mosquitoes can be dangerous and transmit diseases like Zika and West Nile virus, malaria, and dengue fever, we have not recently had any of these problems here in Hawaii.
 The likelihood of being bitten is far worse towards sunset and when in wooded or especially wet areas.
 Unless you have a rare reaction, bites are usually self-resolving.
 To expedite that, don’t scratch no matter what.
 Doing so always makes the bites itch worse and/or last longer.
-Beyond that breaking the skin can result in infection, and Hawaii is definitely known for nasty skin infections.
+Beyond that, breaking the skin can result in infection, and Hawaii is definitely known for nasty skin infections.

-Tips: First avoid the sting.
-We do that with Deep Woods Off, which works great in Hawaii and with Natural Mosquito Repellent.
-Things to ease the itch include After Bite, hydro-cortisone cream, calamine lotion or a paste made from meat tenderizer and water.
-Another suggestion is to apply a cold papaya (save half to eat).
+Tips: First, avoid the sting.
+We used to do that with Deep Woods Off, which works great in Hawaii.
+Also, try Natural Mosquito Repellents.
+Things to ease the itch include After Bite (we always have this on hand), cortisone cream, calamine lotion, or a paste made from meat tenderizer and water.
+Another suggestion is to apply cold papaya (save half to eat).
 Ice might make it feel better too.

-Okay, on the subject of scorpions, yes they are here in Hawaii.
+Okay, on the subject of scorpions, yes, they are here in Hawaii.
 If you’ve ever seen one, please let us know.
 We’ve only seen one dead one, once.
 Centipedes – we have plenty.
-We’ve written about them before, which remain among some of our most popular non-deal posts.
-You’ll find a plethora of comments about them on our site, with others foibles, and care suggestions.
+We’ve written about them before, and we’ve experienced them ourselves!

-With ocean all around, and cruising or sailing experiences abundant, avoiding seasickness is a high priority.
-There are so many theories on how to take precautions, but for me, being on the ocean during relatively calm conditions is always number one.
-Read Avoid Motion Sickness on Your Trip.
+With the ocean all around and cruising or sailing experiences abundant, avoiding seasickness is a top priority.
+There are so many theories on how to take precautions, but for us, being on the ocean during relatively calm conditions is always number one.
+Things we have tried with varying degrees of success include:

 Keeping out of the sun or wearing covering (and SPF protectant) clothes during the hottest part of the day is obviously the best choice.
-Second is good sunscreen.
+The second is a good sunscreen.
 I’ve been sticking with the recommendations from the Environmental Work Group.

 These can be very painful and serious, with the distinct possibility of infection, and are clearly best avoided.
 If you get scraped, however, here are some basic suggestions:

-Your Mainland health insurance should work here.
+Your Mainland health insurance “should” work here just fine.
 And in the event you need to seek medical attention, it’s good to know that you’re in good hands.
-Hawaii health care often scores near the top in the national healthcare score card.
+Hawaii health care often scores near the top in the national healthcare scorecard.

 Hawaii is a “no-fault state.”
-Your own vehicle insurance will pay the bills for your injuries and your passengers’ injuries.
+Therefore, your own vehicle insurance will pay the bills for your injuries and your passengers’ injuries.
 And you cannot sue or be sued unless there are serious injuries.
-“No-fault” applies to injuries, not to vehicles or property, so the driver-at-fault in an accident is responsible for damages to vehicle and property.
+“No-fault” applies to injuries, not to vehicles or property, so the driver-at-fault in an accident is responsible for damages to the vehicle and property.

-Baggage delay must happen frequently as we often see the delivery truck driving around the island.
+Baggage delays must frequently happen, as we often see the lost baggage delivery truck driving around the island.
 In the unlikely event your bag is truly lost and not just delayed, the maximum liability of domestic flights is $3,300 per person.
-This is where your photos of what’s inside will really pay off.
+This is where your knowledge and photos of what’s inside may really pay off.